mimiyin/Choreographic-Interventions/README.md

 - Code: Loops.
 Nested for loops.
 Arrays.
 2D Arrays.

 ##### Week 8 Assignment
-- Meet as a group and combine your sketches into a single structured improvisation.
+- Meet as a group and combine your sketches into a single structured improvisation or strike out in a completely new direction.
-- Decide how many people will "define" space and what the default movement is. (e.g. Free-style?
-Turning in place.
-Hopping.)
+- Decide how many people you need.
+- Define rules for how they will interact with your space / terrain.
-- User test your improv.
+- Try your improv.
 We will attempt them in class!

 ##### Week 8 Reading
 - Read pgs.
 44-47 of [The Viewpoints Book](http://www.amazon.com/The-Viewpoints-Book-Practical-Composition/dp/1559362413) | [PDF](http://www.bam.org/media/4813887/anne-bogart-and-tina-landau-the-viewpoints-book.pdf) on Spatial Relationships and Topographies.